LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 the sea, making for the shore, ‘coil upon

-straight for Laocoon’s sons; as their father vainly tried to rescue them, ‘they seized him and bound him in huge
+measureless coil.’
+They make straight for Laocoön’s sons; as their father vainly tries to rescue them, ‘they seized him and bound him in huge

-spirals … all the time he was raised horrible cries to heaven like the
+spirals … all the time he was raising horrible cries to heaven like the

 bellowing of a wounded bull.’
 After

-crushing Laocoon and his boys to death, the two serpents sought refuge under
+crushing Laocoön and his boys to death, the two serpents seek refuge under

 horse.
 Any doubts the Trojans might have